 The red snapper fishery in the Gulf of Mexico is managed by the Gulf of Mexico Fishery Management Council (Gulf Council) and the National Oceanic and Atmospheric Administration (NOAA) under the Magnuson-Stevens Act (MSA).
 Once considered “overfished” from the late 1970s through the early 2000s, the red snapper population has turned the corner and is rapidly rebuilding in the Gulf, thanks in large part to the reduction in juvenile red snapper mortality as a result of changes in the shrimp fishery.
-Ironically, what was once a 180-day recreational season in federal waters (2007) was reduced to just 10 days in 2015 as a result of the fishery being rebuilt and an inadequate management system for recreational anglers.
+Ironically, what was once a 180-day recreational season in federal waters (2007) was reduced to just nine days in 2016 because of the fishery being rebuilt and an inadequate management system for recreational anglers.

 Section 407 also included a provision that required the National Marine Fisheries Service (NMFS) to implement in-season closures of a sector (commercial or recreational) when their quota is predicted to be reached.
 Unfortunately, NMFS does not have the ability to get accurate, timely estimates of recreational angler harvest for in-season closures, so season lengths must be set with conservative buffers.
 As the red snapper population grows both in size and abundance, the recreational sector is allowed fewer and fewer days to fish each year because the increased size and availability of red snapper results in anglers reaching their predicted hard-poundage quota more quickly.
 While relatively few commercial fishermen are given exclusive rights to nearly half the red snapper fishery, the 3 million recreational anglers in the Gulf are managed with conservative buffers and extremely short seasons.
 This disparity in management approaches has been a catalyst for contention between commercial fishermen and recreational anglers and continues to foster distrust in NMFS by the recreational community.

 Unfortunately, the only “solution” for recreational anglers recently offered by the Gulf Council was to split the recreational sector roughly in half in a scheme known as sector separation.
-While this approach benefitted 1,200 charter/for-hire captains by giving them 47 days to snapper fish in 2016, it further penalized the millions of private recreational anglers by only allowing for an initial 9-day season the same year.
-Even more disconcerting are the efforts underway within the Council to establish the commercial IFQ system in the charter/for-hire sector, which would result in roughly 70% of the total red snapper available for harvest each year being privately owned.
+While this approach benefitted 1,200 charter/for-hire captains by giving them 49 days to snapper fish in 2017, it further penalized the millions of private recreational anglers by only allowing for a 3-day season the same year, the shortest Gulf season ever for those anglers.
+After the closure of the 2017 3-day season, the U.S. Department of Commerce reached a deal with the five Gulf states to allow for a 39 day recreational season extension open on weekends to both state and federal waters.
+This was contingent upon the states closing seasons in their waters on weekdays during that same period.
+While the deal provided much-needed short term relief for anglers, forfeiting state access for federal access is not a viable long term solution to federal fisheries management.
+Even more disconcerting are the efforts underway within the Council to establish a similar commercial IFQ system in the charter/for-hire sector, which would result in roughly 70% of the total red snapper available for harvest each year being privately owned.

 Points of Interest